Gab404/runner/README.md

   <h3 align="center">My Runner</h3>

   <p align="center">
-    Game with a scrolling camera in which the character must stay, while dodging obstacles.
+    A little game in which the character has to escape from these terrible monsters.
 </div>